Guide

 Which SDKs does Pug provide?

 Three today: Web (TypeScript/JavaScript), Flutter (Dart), and Node (server-side).
-Native mobile and React Native are on the roadmap.
+Native Android, iOS, and React Native SDKs are in active development and land by launch while Pug is in open beta.
 The Node SDK can also read profiles and run insight queries with a private key.

 Do I have to instrument every event by hand?